sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fuse-sshfs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : FUSE-Filesystem to access remote filesystems via SSH
+Short desc    : FUSE-Filesystem to access remote filesystems via SSH
 URL          : https://github.com/libfuse/sshfs
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : This is a FUSE-filesystem client based on the SSH File Transfer Protocol.
+Descript     : This is a FUSE-filesystem client based on the SSH File Transfer Protocol.
              : Since most SSH servers already support this protocol it is very easy to set
              : up: i.e. on the server side there's nothing to do.
 On the client side
              : mounting the filesystem is as easy as logging into the server with ssh.